 Madras curry is known for being spicier than your average Thai curry, and that’s certainly true here.
-This recipe leans into the cayenne pepper – a no doubt upper-medium heat on the pepper scale (30,000 to 50,000 Scoville heat units).
-But if that’s too much heat (and to that we say what??
-How is that possible??), it’s perfectly fine to look to less spicy chilies, like ancho powder (1,000 – 1,500 SHU) or red jalapeño powder (2,500 to 8,000 SHU).
+This recipe leans into the cayenne pepper – undoubtedly medium heat on the pepper scale (30,000 to 50,000 Scoville heat units).
+But if that’s too much heat, it’s perfectly fine to choose less spicy chilies, like ancho powder (1,000 – 1,500 SHU) or red jalapeño powder (2,500 to 8,000 SHU).

 Don’t only think curry here.
-All curry pastes work well in soups, stews, dressings, and sauces to bring an exotic flair to a meal.
+There are many uses for Madras curry pastes, like all curry pastes.
+They work well in soups, stews, dressings, and sauces to bring an exotic flair to a meal.
 Or you can simply add some vegetable or chicken stock to the paste to create a delicious curry dipping sauce for veggies and bread.

 Homemade Madras Curry Paste